THE WORKING MODEL OF MEMORY

 For essays and examinations, it is worth noting that Baddeley and Hitch’s model did not address long-term memory (LTM) and was solely an account of how STM worked.

-Following this reasoning, Baddeley and Hitch redefined STM as Working Memory, reflecting their view that STM is not merely a passive store but an active, dynamic process.
 This redefinition was part of a broader, more detailed theory they developed, known as the Working Memory Model, underscoring the active engagement of STM in cognitive tasks.

 .*Most psychologists and academics refer to STM as working memory.
 STM is now only used by lay people as a term to describe working memory or to introductory psychology students new to memory theories!